akeyhero/smart_logger_wrapper/README.md

 #### #append\_backtrace

-With `append_backtrace`, the logger adjoins a backtrace to the messages so that you can inspect, for instance, where an method is called.
+With `append_backtrace`, the logger adjoins its caller's backtrace.

 ```ruby
 logger.append_backtrace.info 'A message'